Surface bundles over surfaces: new inequalities between signature, simplicial volume and Euler characteristic: Introduction

 \section{Introduction}

-Surface bundles over surfaces form an interesting family of $4$-manifolds that gave rise to several questions: for example, do such manifolds with non-zero signature exist ?
+Surface bundles over surfaces form an interesting family of $4$-manifolds that give rise to several questions: for example, do such manifolds with non-zero signature exist?
 If yes, which values does the signature take?
 What are the minimal base and fibre genera required to achieve a given signature?
-The relation and inequalities between signature and Euler characteristic of surface bundles have been widely studied, notably by Bryan, Catanese, Donagi, Endo, Korkmaz, Kotschick, Ozbagci, Rollenske, Stipsicz in \cite{bryan-donagi, bryan-donagi-stipsicz, catanese-rollenske, endo-korkmaz-kotschick-ozbagci-stipsicz, kotschick}.
+The relations and inequalities between signature and Euler characteristic of surface bundles have been widely studied, notably by Bryan, Catanese, Donagi, Endo, Korkmaz, Kotschick, Ozbagci, Rollenske, Stipsicz \cites{bryan-donagi, bryan-donagi-stipsicz, catanese-rollenske, endo, endo-korkmaz-kotschick-ozbagci-stipsicz, kotschick}.

-In the present note we add the comparison to the simplicial volume of the total space, using the tools provided by the theory of bounded cohomology.
-The simplicial volume can act as a bridge between the two other invariants (for the definition of simplicial volume, see Subsection \ref{def vol simp}).
+In the present note we add the comparison to the simplicial volume of the total space, using tools from bounded cohomology.
+The simplicial volume can act as a bridge between the two other invariants, signature and Euler characteristic (for the definition of simplicial volume, see Subsection \ref{def vol simp}).

-The best known inequality between signature and Euler characteristic valid for any surface bundle $E$ over a surface is due to Kotschick \cite{kotschick}:
+For any surface bundle $E$ over a surface, the best known inequality between the signature $\sigma(E)$ and the Euler characteristic $\chi(E)$ is due to Kotschick \cite{kotschick}:

+Kotschick also obtained the stronger inequality $3|\sigma(E)|<\chi(E)$ in some special cases \cite{kotschick-3}.
+The first author's work on simplicial volume of surface bundles \cite{bucher} produced an inequality between simplicial volume and Euler characteristic of aspherical surface bundles:

-We compare here the signature to the simplicial volume of such bundles and obtain:
+We compare here the signature to the simplicial volume of general surface bundles over surfaces and obtain:

-\begin{theorem} Let $E$ be an oriented surface bundle over a surface.
+\begin{theorem} Let $E$ be an oriented surface bundle over a surface, with closed oriented base and fibre.
 Then

-\end{theorem} Observe that this is stronger than the combination of Kotschick's inequality and the first author's lower bound $6\chi(E)\leq ||E||$ for the simplicial volume \cite{bucher}, which would only give $12|\sigma(E)|\leq ||E||$.
+\end{theorem} Observe that this is stronger than the combination of Kotschick's and the first author's inequalities, which only give $12|\sigma(E)|\leq \|E\|$, or $18|\sigma(E)|< \|E\|$ in the special cases of \cite{kotschick-3}.
+The inequality of Theorem \ref{thm:sign vol simp} is also strictly stronger than the value produced by the up to now best example \cite{catanese-rollenske}*{Theorem A}, which is $27|\sigma(E)|\leq \|E\|$.

 The simplicial volume remains very hard to compute explicitly.
-In fact, the exact values are known only for hyperbolic manifolds (due to Gromov-Thurston) and for locally-$(\mathbb{H}^2\times\mathbb{H}^2)$ manifolds, so in particular for products of surfaces \cite{bucherH^2xH^2}.
+In fact, the exact values in non-vanishing cases are known only for hyperbolic manifolds (due to Gromov-Thurston \cites{gromov, thurston}) and for locally $(\mathbb{H}^2\times\mathbb{H}^2)$-manifolds, so in particular for products of surfaces \cite{bucherH^2xH^2}.

-We can give a lower bound on $||E||$ under the form of the simplicial volume of a distinguished subsurface:
+We can give a lower bound on $\|E\|$ under the form of the $\ell_1$-norm of a distinguished $2$-homology class: